pyrochlore/obsidian-tracker/README.md

 Providing key '**searchType**' and '**searchTarget**' is the minimum requirement for a successful data collection and rendering.
 The value of key '**searchType**' can be '**tag**', '**frontmatter**', '**wiki**', or '**text**', and the cooresponding '**searchTarget**' is the name of a tag or a piece of text as your search target.

 ### Target Evaluation
 Depends on the searchType and the format of your targets, the target evaluation would be different.
-You can simply track the occurrences of a target or track value attached or embedded in it.
+You can simply track the occurrences of a target or track value attached/embedded in it.

 For more information about the tag evaluation, please check documents for [Target Evaluation](https://github.com/pyrochlore/obsidian-tracker/blob/master/docs/TargetEvaluation.md)

 ### Rendering Output
-Currently, obsidian-tracker provides two kinds of rendering output, the default one 'line' for line chart and 'summary' for text description.
+Currently, obsidian-tracker provides two kinds of rendering output, the default one 'line' for line chart and 'summary' for a text description.

 For 'line' output, the plugin will generate a customizable line chart.
 For 'summary' output, you can use [pre-defined template variables](https://github.com/pyrochlore/obsidian-tracker/blob/master/docs/TemplateVariables.md) in text template (key '**template**' under key '**summary**').